Our favorite things to do in Lisbon

 The view of Lisbon from Sao Jorge Castle at sunset.
 All photos by John O’Boyle / The Empty Nest Explorers

 Lisbon is now a very popular destination and has been on our list to visit for a long time.
-We live in New Jersey and Newark has a large Portuguese community so we are familiar with the wonderful food and friendly people.
+We live in New Jersey, and Newark has a large Portuguese community, so we are familiar with the wonderful food and friendly people.

-Lisbon is often compared to San Francisco - the hilly terrain; the 25th of April Bridge often being called the Portuguese Golden Gate Bridge because of its striking similarity; the photogenic trams; plus, an earthquake destroyed Lisbon in 1755.
+Lisbon is often compared to San Francisco - the hilly terrain, the 25th of April Bridge often being called the Portuguese Golden Gate Bridge because of its striking similarity, the photogenic trams; plus, an earthquake destroyed Lisbon in 1755.

-While we love San Francisco we enjoyed Lisbon even more.
-Portugal in general has more of an “edge” to it than it’s neighbor Spain but we always felt safe and enjoyed the ambiance.
+While we love San Francisco, we enjoyed Lisbon even more.
+Portugal, in general, has more of an “edge” to it than its neighbor, Spain, but we always felt safe and enjoyed the ambiance.

 Lisbon has so many attractions, with a wide variety of fantastic food.
-It’s walkable but also has a variety of accessible transit and the people are very friendly and genuinely want you to have an enjoyable visit.
+It’s walkable but also has a variety of accessible transit, and the people are very friendly and genuinely want you to have an enjoyable visit.

-Since Lisbon is now a crowded tourist destination and your time is limited we’ve put together a list of our favorite attractions, things to do, and tips on how to make the most of your visit.
+Since Lisbon is now a crowded tourist destination and your time is limited, we’ve put together a list of our favorite attractions, things to do, and tips on how to make the most of your visit.

 The 25th of April Bridge.